PX4/PX4-user_guide/en/advanced/gimbal_control.md

 ### Multiple Gimbal Support

+PX4 can automatically create a gimbal manager for a connected PWM gimbal or the first MAVLink gimbal device with the same system id it detects on any interface.
-PX4 does not automatically create gimbal managers for other gimbal devices on the system.
+It does not automatically create gimbal manager for any other MAVLink gimbal devices that it detects.

 You can support additional gimbals provided that they: